Last Updated: May 19, 2026

 | Nitrite | 0 ppm |

-Soft, slightly acidic water mimics their natural habitat and brings out the best coloration.
-If your tap water is hard and alkaline, you may need to use RO water or peat filtration to achieve suitable conditions.
-Temperature should stay on the warmer side, between 78-84°F (25-29°C), which is warmer than many other commonly kept eartheaters.
+Soft, slightly acidic water mimics their natural habitat and produces the best coloration.
+If your tap water is hard and alkaline, RO water or peat filtration may be necessary to hit suitable parameters.
+Temperature should stay on the warmer side at 78-84°F (25-29°C).

 Filtration & Water Flow